The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Goldman-Turaev Lie bialgebra

 \end{rem}

-For a given framing $f$ we now define a framed version of the Turaev cobracket.
-Let $\alpha\in \hat{\pi}$.
-By insertion of a suitable number of monogons into $\alpha$, we arrange that $\alpha$ is represented by a generic immersed loop with $\rot_f(\alpha)=0$.
-Each double point $p$ of $\alpha$ is traversed by $\alpha$ twice, and there are two linearly independent tangent vectors of $\alpha$ at $p$.
+For a given framing $f$, we now define a framed version of the Turaev cobracket.
+Let $\alpha\in \hat{\pi}$ and represent it by a generic immersion.
+By inserting monogons into $\alpha$, we can change the rotation number of $\alpha$ with respect to $f$ without changing its homotopy class (see Figure \ref{fig:insertingmonogon}, where $\alpha^+$ and $\alpha^-$ are curves obtained by inserting a positive or negative monogon into $\alpha$).

+We require that after this operation $\alpha$ is represented by a generic immersed loop with $\rot^f(\alpha)=0$.
+Each self-intersection $p$ of $\alpha$ is traversed by $\alpha$ twice, and there are two linearly independent tangent vectors of $\alpha$ at $p$.
 Temporarily, we label them by $v_1,v_2\in T_p\Sigma$ so that the ordered pair $(v_1,v_2)$ is a positive basis for $T_p\Sigma$.
 Define $\alpha^1_p$ as the loop starting at $p$ in the direction of $v_1$ and going along $\alpha$ until the first return to $p$.
-Define $\alpha^2_p$ similarly.
-Then, the \emph{framed version of the Turaev cobracket} of $\alpha$ is defined by the formula
+Define $\alpha^2_p$ similarly by starting in the direction of $v_2$ (see Figure \ref{fig:splittingloop}).
+Then, the \emph{framed version of the Turaev cobracket} is defined by formula

 where the sum is taken over all self-intersections of $\alpha$.